karenjli/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      Sessions are used to persist data across requests so that client does not need to authenticate multiple times at the same use.
 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+      Bcrypt hashes the password so that the password is not visible to others.
 - [ ] What does bcrypt do to slow down attackers?
+      Bcrpyt hashes a password multiple times so that the final encryption is a result of multiple encrpytions, which makes it difficult to revert to its original state.
 - [ ] What are the three parts of the JSON Web Token?
+      The three parts of a JSON Web Token are headaer, payload and signature.

 ## Minimum Viable Product